Past Program

 Japanese Design Culture | from 263 Years of Isolationism to International Influence

-We will trek across Honshu -- the largest and populous of the Japanese islands, which includes Tokyo.
-We will visit the dedicated Art Islands of Naoshima - known for the Benesse Impressionist paintings of Claude Monet, and Teshima, site of the famed concrete shell that is the Teshima Museum.
+We trekked across Honshu -- the largest and populous of the Japanese islands, which includes Tokyo.
+We visited the dedicated Art Islands of Naoshima - known for the Benesse Impressionist paintings of Claude Monet, and Teshima, site of the famed concrete shell that is the Teshima Museum.

 At-A-Glance